HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: Experimental results

-\subsection{Training}
+\subsubsection{Training}

-The dataset is split into three blocks, {\em train}, {\em eval} and {\em test} sets.
+The fashion dataset is split into three blocks, {\em train}, {\em eval} and {\em test} sets.
 The 3 first years are used as the {\em train} set, the 4th year is kept for the {\em eval} set and the {\em test} set is made of the last year.
 The hybrid model is trained to compute a one-year ahead prediction, $\lag$ equal to 52, and the window size $\window$ is fixed at 104.
 Using the two first years of the {\em train} set, a first per-time-series parametric model for each time series is fitted.
 With the resulting collection of local models, a forecast of the third year is computed for each sequence.
 Corrector inputs are finally computed and the RNN is trained at correcting this first collection of third-year forecasts.
 For the {\em eval} set, per-time-series predictors are fitted a second time using the three first years and forecasts of the fourth year are computed.
 The {\em eval} set is used during training to control the learning of the RNN model and prevent overfitting.
 The per-time-series predictors are fitted a last time for the {\em test} set using the four first years.
 The final accuracy measures of all our models are computed on this {\em test} set.
 As an illustration, an example of our split is shown in Figure~\ref{fig:train_eval_test_set}.
+Note that we have just enough historical data to perform the proposed train/eval/test split.
+Therefore, the common solution of applying a rolling window to increase the different splits cannot be used.
+Only one couple input/output is provided for each split per time series.

-For the first parametric per-time-series models, existing Python or R libraries are used to estimate the different parameters $\statparam^n$.
-Depending of the choice of local parametric models, two versions of HERMES are proposed.
-The first one uses as predictors an additive exponential smoothing model as a reference close to \cite{smyl2020hybrid}.
-The second one uses the TBATS model of \cite{doi:10.1198/jasa.2011.tm09771} and achieves the best accuracy results on the fashion dataset.
-The neural network architecture is summarized in Figure~\ref{fig:rnn_architecture}.
-It is composed of 3 LSTM layers of shape 50 and a final Dense layer to provide the correct output dimension.
-A classical Adam optimizer is used with a learning rate set at 0.001 or 0.005, the batch size is fixed to 64 and the loss function is defined as follows:
+For the first parametric per-time-series models, existing Python libraries named \texttt{statsmodels} and \texttt{tbats} are used to estimate the different parameters $\statparam^n$.
+The architecture of the recurrent neural network error-corrector model is composed of 3 LSTM layers of shape 50 and a final Dense layer to provide the correct output dimension.
+A classical Adam optimizer is used with a learning rate and a batch size set using a grid search.
+The loss function is defined as follows: